Does a tattoo hurt?

 - Anesthetic cream - We do not recommend this quickly, but if you are very nervous, your tattoo artist can inform you of safe options.

 Do you want to get a tattoo?
-Then don't hesitate and contact us here.
+Then don't hesitate and fill out our online form in or contact us here.

 Our front desk will listen carefully and then match you with the most appropriate artist.